j0nas/NodeTest/README.md

 # NodeTest
 Temporary repo for development of PJ3100 stuff.
-Clone to a repo, then run "npm install".
+1. Clone to a repo
+2. cd to repo dir root
+3. Run "npm install"
+4. cd /public/
+5. (Run "npm install -g bower" if you haven't already.)
+6. Run "bower install"